Meghan McCain Shuts Down Kumail Nanjiani After He Dissed Her Dad

 In a tweet that ignited the dispute between Nanjiani and The View co-host, the actor and comedian acknowledged that the above-referenced comment was vile, but accused the senator of supposedly failing to call out bigotry in the past, the Daily Mail explained.
 He also followed up with several more tweets critical of Meghan McCain’s father.

-Meghan McCain responded to the Silicon Valley cast member this morning on Twitter, appending a video in which her dad praised Barack Obama, his opponent in the 2018 presidential election, as a “decent family man” with whom he disagreed politically and which had nothing to do with his ethnicity.
+Meghan McCain responded to the Silicon Valley actor this morning on Twitter, appending a video in which her dad praised Barack Obama, his opponent in the 2018 presidential election, as a “decent family man” with whom he disagreed politically and which had nothing to do with his ethnicity.

 “You know nothing about my family or my father Kumail, nothing,” Meghan McCain declared in her social media message.

 Meghan McCain abruptly replaced Jedediah Bila last fall as the only non-liberal on The View panel.
 Her father and President Trump obviously have had their differences, but Meghan — who has also articulated some disagreements with Trump — has repeatedly implored her co-hosts against broad-brushing the president’s supporters or the issues about which they feel strongly.
-Immediately prior to The View gig, she was a co-host on Fox News Outnumbered.
+Immediately prior to The View gig, she was a co-host on Fox News’ Outnumbered.

 Meghan McCain Clashes with Kumail Nanjiani After He Slams Her Dad on Twitter: 'You Know Nothing' https://t.co/vTVANMk1jF